Camille Ashton

-Camille Levin Ashton (born Camille Tayla Levin; April 24, 1990) is an American retired professional soccer defender and current general manager of the NWSL club Kansas City Current.
+Camille Levin Ashton (born Camille Tayla Levin; April 24, 1990) is an American retired professional soccer defender and the current general manager of the NWSL club San Diego Wave FC.

 Levin Ashton played for the Stanford Cardinal women's soccer team that won the 2011 NCAA Division I Women's Soccer Tournament.
-She last played for Vålerenga in the Toppserien. and in 2013 was the captain of the United States U-23 women's national soccer team.
+She last played for Vålerenga in the Toppserien and in 2013 was the captain of the United States U-23 women's national soccer team.

 Early life

 Levin Ashton was born in California to Desmond and Diane Levin, both from South Africa, and is Jewish.
-She has two younger siblings, Jay and Savannah Levin, who played for the USC Trojans women's soccer team that won the 2016 NCAA Division I Women's Soccer Tournament, and currently plays for Kopparbergs/Göteborg FC in the Damallsvenskan.
+She has two younger siblings, Jay and Savannah Levin; the latter played for the USC Trojans women's soccer team that won the 2016 NCAA Division I Women's Soccer Tournament.

 Levin Ashton attended Tarbut V'Torah Community Day School, a Jewish school in Irvine, California, where she played on a co-ed team for at least one season and was named to the NSCAA All-America team in 2006 and 2007.
 With the Cal South Olympic Development Program (ODP) '90 state team, Levin Ashton won the ODP national championship in 2006 as well as three regional titles.
 Starting from age nine through her high school years, she played club soccer for Slammers FC '89 and helped the team win three Cal South State Cups, a United States Youth Soccer Association regional championship, and two U.S. club national tournaments.